-For outstanding (non-expired) derivative instruments that were removed from a highly effective hedging strategy (rebalanced), subsequent gains and losses from fair value fluctuations shall not impact previously recognized deferred assets or deferred liabilities.
+For outstanding (non-expired) derivative instruments that were removed from a highly effective hedging strategy (de-designated - rebalancing), subsequent gains and losses from fair value fluctuations shall not impact previously recognized deferred assets or deferred liabilities.
 The deferred assets and deferred liabilities shall be “locked” and amortized under the remaining schedule unless the reporting entity elects to terminate or accelerate amortization.
-Subsequent to the removal from a highly effective strategy, all fair value fluctuations from the outstanding derivative instruments would be subject to the guidance in SSAP No. 86 and recognized as unrealized gains and/or unrealized losses.
-If the derivative is re-designated as part of a highly effective hedging strategy qualifying under this standard, subsequent fair value fluctuations (after the re-designation) may be accounted for under the special accounting provision detailed in this statement.
+Subsequent to the removal from a highly effective strategy, fair value fluctuations from the outstanding derivative instruments are subject to the guidance in SSAP No. 86 and shall be recognized as unrealized gains or unrealized losses.
+Only if the derivative is immediately re-designated as part of a highly effective hedging strategy qualifying under this standard pursuant to paragraph 13.b, can the derivative retain an amortized cost measurement method, with the resulting fair value change at de-designation or termination/maturity reported as a deferred asset or deferred liability under this statement.

-For a hedging strategy that no longer qualifies within scope of this standard or is no longer a highly effective hedge, any non-amortized deferred assets or deferred liabilities shall be amortized to NGO over the remaining amortization timeframe, not to exceed five-years.
-Reallocating assets/derivatives/liabilities in ALM hedging relationships does not indicate no longer qualifying within scope or no longer highly effective (as long as a significant amount of the assets/derivatives/liabilities are included in the hedging relationships before and after reallocation; and the relationship is highly effective before and after reallocation).
-If the deferred assets/deferred liabilities have a remaining amortization period that is less than the shortened timeframe, amortization shall continue over the remaining period.
-If the remaining amortization period is greater than 5-years at the time of the program no longer qualifies, or is no longer highly effective, the amortization schedule shall be revised to require full amortization within the shortened 5-year timeframe.
-If elected by the reporting entity, deferred assets and deferred liabilities may be immediately recognized in NGO or have accelerated amortization (less than 5-years).
-(An election to immediately eliminate or accelerate amortization must follow the provisions in paragraph 14.c.)
-All future fair value fluctuations for these derivative instruments would be subject to the guidance in SSAP No. 86 and shall be recognized as unrealized gains or unrealized losses unless the instrument is subsequently designated as part of a highly effective hedging strategy within scope of this statement.
-If the derivative is re-designated as part of a highly effective hedging strategy qualifying under this standard, subsequent fair value fluctuations (after the re-designation) may be accounted for under the special accounting provision detailed in this statement.

 Note: The above paragraph for accelerated amortization once a program has been discontinued or no longer effective has been removed.
 Derivatives recognized when the program was effective shall not be impacted if the program is subsequently discontinued to deemed ineffective.
 The benefit for the derivatives that were effective continues even if there is subsequent discontinuation/ineffectiveness of the hedging program.